Astroworld tragedy leaves 9-year-old with major organ damage, brain swelling: Family - 1330 & 95.5 WFIN

 According to a GoFundMe, his father, Treston Blount, said he began to be crushed by others and could not breathe.
 He passed out and fell, and Ezra fell along with him, getting trampled by others in the crowd.

 “How could this happen in the city of Houston?
-You know, when we go to concerts and different events we expect safety and security,” Ezra’s grandfather told KTRK-TV.
+You know, when we go to concerts and different events we expect safety and security,” Ezra’s grandfather told KTRK.

 Now, family members are asking for answers about who is responsible for this tragedy as they await Ezra’s recovery.